De Minaur Wins But Australia Crash To Argentina At United Cup - UrduPoint

 The world number nine crushed his opponent 6-1, 6-4 to level the tie after teammate Olivia Gadecki crashed to Nadia Podoroska 6-2, 6-4 in the women's singles rubber at Ken Rosewall Arena in Sydney.

-But the home side couldn't lift in the deciding mixed doubles with Etcheverry returning to partner Maria Carle and beating Matt Ebden and Ellen Perez 6-2, 6-4.
+But the home side couldn't lift in the deciding mixed doubles with Etcheverry returning to partner Maria Carle and beat Matt Ebden and Ellen Perez 6-2, 6-4.

 Despite losing the tie, De Minaur was happy with his early-season form.